Interstitial Lung Disease

 What are interstitial lung diseases?

-Interstitial lung disease is the name for a group of more than 200 ongoing (chronic) lung disorders.
+Interstitial lung disease is the name for a group of more than 200 lung disorders.
+Most of them are long lasting, or chronic.
 These diseases inflame or scar the lungs.
 The inflammation and scarring make it hard to get enough oxygen.
 The scarring is called pulmonary fibrosis.

 - Bronchiolitis.
 This is inflammation of the small airways (bronchioles).